Can I get WhatsApp on my Chromebook?

 Next, click the settings icon (three dots menu) and choose More tools.
 From here, choose to Create shortcut.

 You will now a confirmation popup.
 On this screen, select “Open as a window” and then click Create.
 You can also give the app a different name if you wish to.

 You will now see WhatsApp as a separate app window.

 One last but optional step.
 If you want to pin this app to your taskbar for easy access, you can do that too.
 While the app is open, right-click the WhatsApp icon on the taskbar.
 Choose Pin.

 You can now use WhatsApp from your Chromebook.
-This is applicable to Google Chrome on Windows or Mac too.
-The only catch here is, your phone with WhatsApp should be online for you to use WhatsApp web.
+This is applicable to Google Chrome on Windows or Ms how to configure WQh WhatataAsApp your phone with WhatsApp should be online for you to use WhatsApp web.